 1. Motley Fool Stock Advisor

-To help you understand David and Tom’s investment philosophy clearly, here’s how Motley Fool sums up the brothers’ investment philosophy:
+To help you understand David and Tom’s investment philosophies, here’s The Motley Fool explanation:

 It’s a generalization to be sure, but David swings for the fences.
 He’s willing to take the occasional stumble, so long as his total portfolio is up.
 Tom, on the other hand, never wants to see one of his stocks down 20% or 30%.
 He prefers to score runs consistently through constant base hits; David’s more about home runs.
 You may be somewhere in between.
 That’s why it’s important that you pick your investments on a stock-by-stock basis, just like we do.